Out of Death: Production

 Filming occurred in November 2020.
 Complications with COVID-19 safety protocols created difficulties in getting the cast and crew cleared to shoot and delayed production for several days.
 As a result, the entire film was shot in nine days and all of Bruce Willis's scenes, which included 25 pages of dialogue, were shot in only one day.
 Out of Death is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.

 Release

 The film received a limited theatrical run and was released on demand by Vertical Entertainment on July 16, 2021.

 Reception

 Box office

-Out of Death grossed $0 in North America and $95,813 in other territories, plus $433,377 with home video sales.
+Out of Death grossed $95,813 in territories it was released theatrically, plus $434,185 with home video sales.

 Critical response

-Peter Bradshaw of The Guardian rated it 2 out of 5 and wrote: "The film squanders one or two promising plot ideas, and winds up making a hamfisted paean of praise to the idea of “open carry” gun ownership."
+Peter Bradshaw of The Guardian rated it 2 out of 5 and wrote: "The film squanders one or two promising plot ideas, and winds up making a hamfisted paean of praise to the idea of "open carry" gun ownership."
 Todd Jorgenson of Cinemalogue gave the film a negative review and stated, "The cryptic title is about the only intriguing facet of this formulaic cat-and-mouse thriller."
-Brian Orndorf of Blu-ray.com gave the film a 'D−' and stated, "The latest stop on the 'Is Bruce Willis okay?' tour of VOD cinema."
-(Note: On March 30, 2022 Willis's family announced his retirement following a diagnosis of aphasia.
-On February 16, 2023, Willis's family announced that he had been diagnosed with frontotemporal dementia.)
-Peter Sobczynski of eFilmCritic.com gave the film 1 out of 5 stars and stated, "An astonishingly lethargic and empty-headed action-thriller."
-Mark Dujsik of Mark Reviews Movies gave the film 0.5 out of 4 stars and stated, "One ends up feeling pretty bad for everyone involved."